splunk/splunk-aws-cloudformation/README.md

+# On 12th May 2025 repository has been ARCHIVED.
+No activity since 2017.

 # Splunk AWS CloudFormation #

 Easy-to-use AWS CloudFormation templates to deploy pre-configured Splunk single instance or distributed cluster on AWS.